Time Doctor's Data Security and Privacy Measures

 Whether you are uploading task changes, recording time worked, transmitting screenshots, or doing anything else that involves communication between your browser and/or the Time Doctor desktop application and our servers, you can rest assured that your data is always safe from interception or compromise.

 How do we keep your information secure?

-We have implemented the industry standard that is used by millions of websites in the protection of their online transactions with their customers, known as SSL (Secure Sockets Layer) encryption.
+We have implemented the industry standard used by millions of websites to protect online transactions with their customers, known as SSL (Secure Sockets Layer) encryption.

-SSL is the global industry standard security technology for establishing an encrypted (coded) link between a web server and a browser:
+SSL is the global industry standard security technology for establishing an encrypted (coded) link between a web server and a browser.

 "Web servers and browsers use the Secure Sockets Layer (SSL) protocol to create a unique, encrypted channel for private communications over the public Internet.
 Each SSL Certificate consists of a public key (used to encrypt information ) and a private key (used to decipher it)."

 When you use Time Doctor, a level of encryption is established between your Time Doctor desktop application and/or web browser and our remote servers.

 Encryption means that your data is put into a code format to make it meaningless to anyone who cannot decode it.
 We all know that codes can be broken, though, so how can you trust that the SSL coding we use is strong enough to make sure that no one can break it?
 Read on to find out.

 The Details for the Encrypted Connection That Time Doctor Uses

 The connection to this site is encrypted and authenticated using TLS 1.2 (a strong protocol), ECDHE_RSA with P-256 (a strong key exchange), and AES_256_GCM (a strong cipher).